wHAT WE LIKE

 SubMission Guidelines

 The Saartjie Journal releases pieces on a rolling basis.
-We accept unsolicited submissions of previously unpublished original poems, short stories, and visual art by black women artists and writers.
+We accept unsolicited submissions of original poems, short stories, visual art and hybrid pieces by black women artists and writers.
 Black nonbinary people who identify with womanhood are welcome to submit.
-By “previously unpublished”, we mean work which has not appeared in any other literary publication, whether in print or online.
+While we may feature previously published pieces in select cases, as a general rule we only consider previously unpublished work.
+By “previously unpublished”, we mean work which has not been curated in any other literary journal, anthology or collection, whether in print or online.
 However, work showcased on your personal blog or social media account is acceptable.

-We do not accept novel extracts, essays, reviews or translations.
-We are only able to accept English language submissions at the moment, but hope to accept submissions in other languages in the future.
-Simultaneous submissions are permitted, but please notify us immediately if your work is accepted elsewhere.
+We don’t accept novel extracts, essays, reviews or translations.
+We’re only able to accept English language submissions at the moment, but hope to accept submissions in other languages in the future.
+Simultaneous submissions are permitted and encouraged, but please notify us immediately if your work is accepted elsewhere.

 Email all submissions to submissions@saartjiejournal.org.
 You may submit multiple genres at a time.
 Present all written submissions in one document per genre and include your name and email on each page.
 Please include the title(s) and genre(s) of your submissions in the subject line and a brief cover letter and third-person biography in the body, mentioning social media handles, previously published work, awards and honours, if applicable.
 Refer to the following template for further guidance: